MSaperstein22/ValueBall/README.md

 I then ranked the WRs according to my scoring and compared that to the actual non-ppr fantasy scoring.
 The difference here is key: if the box is green and has a higher number, it means the player is being undervalued and you should buy him ASAP.
 If the box is red and has a higher number, it means the player is being overvalued, he's probably touchdown dependent, and you should probably try to sell high.
 By looking at this spreadsheet, I was able to sell some of my players high to other teams last year and trade for and add players who were being undervalued according to my analytics system.

-Access the spreadsheet using this link: https://docs.google.com/spreadsheets/d/1kpf9QdxtBV0tafUXUwOGLNR5V8OyPvUlc23D0oR21vI/edit?usp=sharing
+The spreadsheet is automatically updated with the most recent data from the current NFL season.
+Access it using the following link: https://docs.google.com/spreadsheets/d/1kpf9QdxtBV0tafUXUwOGLNR5V8OyPvUlc23D0oR21vI/edit?usp=sharing

 # Impact